Jane Fonda's Workout: Activism

-Fonda used her workout profits to fund her political activism.
-The entire Workout franchise contributed, including the studios, the book, the audio recording and the videos.
-In early 1984, Fonda withdrew funding from the Campaign for Economic Democracy to pursue her own interests separate from Hayden's.
-A few months later, Barbra Streisand, Fonda, and ten other women formed the Hollywood Women's Political Committee (HWPC).
+Fonda used her Workout profits, including the studios, the book, the audio recording and the videos, to fund her political activism.
+The Campaign for Economic Democracy PAC which she founded in 1976 with her husband Tom Hayden owned all of her Workout assets, such that the video profits went directly to the PAC treasury.
+Buoyed by Workout money, the CED PAC successfully supported Hayden's campaign in 1982 running for the California State Assembly, and it pursued various liberal and New Left issues such as advocating for rent control, the reduction of water pollution, investing in solar power and protesting against nuclear power, championing labor rights, women's rights, and various anti-war initiatives.
+In early 1984, Fonda pulled some of the Workout assets away from the CED PAC so she could follow her own interests separate from Hayden's.
+In this manner she promoted abortion rights and worked against apartheid in South Africa.
+In August 1984, Barbra Streisand, Fonda, and ten other women formed the Hollywood Women's Political Committee (HWPC).
 Though she was not directly active in the day-to-day decisions of the HWPC, its political goals were many of the same ones Fonda had promoted with Hayden through the CED PAC.
-In 1987, Fonda bought her Workout franchise back from CED.
-By 1988, Fonda had donated about $10 million to political causes; all drawn from her workout video series.
+In 1987, Fonda bought her Workout franchise from CED to control it herself.
+By 1988, Fonda had donated about $10 million to political causes; mainly drawn from her workout video series.

-Karl emulated Fonda by putting some of his Workout video distribution profits into political donations, but his naïveté led him to give many thousands illegally to various politicians, especially to the 1988 campaign of Democratic presidential primary candidate Gary Hart.
+Similarly to Fonda, Karl funneled some of his Workout video distribution profits into political donations, especially to the 1988 campaign of Democratic presidential primary candidate Gary Hart.
 Hart had been the frontrunner in polls in April 1987, and the favored candidate of Fonda and Hayden, but he resigned from the race in May after news reports showed him to be unfaithful to his wife.
 In December 1987 he declared a second run, and Karl broke federal campaign guidelines to fund Hart's new effort.
-The shady dealings were revealed by the Miami Herald at the beginning of 1988.
+These irregularities were revealed by the Miami Herald at the beginning of 1988.
 Hart resigned a second and final time in March.
 In federal court, Karl pleaded guilty to hiding $185,000 in political donations through reimbursed third parties, and was hit with a fine of $60,000 and a sentence of probation for three years.
-Faced with business losses and conflict-of-interest lawsuits, in July 1989 he declared bankruptcy, and died in 1991 of skin cancer at the age of 38.
+Faced with business losses and conflict-of-interest lawsuits, in July 1989 he declared bankruptcy; he died of skin cancer in 1991 at the age of 38.